sal-camacho/usb-baiting-investigation/README.md

 ---

-## Screenshot of Exercise Investigation & Contents of the USB Stick
+## Screenshot of Completed Exercise Investigation & Contents of the USB Stick
 ![USB Attack Vector](images/image/usb-baiting-investigation.png)
 > This image captures the full response submitted as part of the Google Cybersecurity Certificate Parking Lot USB activity.